audrey617/My-Notes/ML/CS7641 Mid-term review.md

 <h1 id="3">Module: SL2 Regression & Classification</h1>
 Regression: falling back to mean <br/>
 Linear Regression (Traditional Statistic):  <br/>
-1) Use least-sqaures to fit a line to data
+1) Use least-sqaures to fit a line to data  <br/>
-2) Calculate R^2(coefficient of determination, (SS(mean)-SS(fit))/SS(mean)) which describes how well the regression predictions approximate the real data points
+2) Calculate R^2(coefficient of determination, (SS(mean)-SS(fit))/SS(mean)) which describes how well the regression predictions approximate the real data points   <br/>
 3) Calculate a p-value for R^2.
 Imagine the data only has two observations, R^2 will be 100% as long as you draw a striaight line.
 We need more information to determine if the R^2 is statistically significant or reliable.
 This is p-value.
 The p-value for R^2 comes from F=((SS(mean)-SS(fit))/degree of freedom pfit-pmean)/(SS(fit)/degree of freedom n-pfit).
-The p-value is number of extreme values divided by all values<br/>
+The p-value is number of extreme values divided by all values <br/>
 4) https://en.wikipedia.org/wiki/Regression_analysis <br/>

 ### 1. Errors